bwaldon/psychopy-exps/README.md

 # Psychopy experiment templates

-Code and data to support LING 805: Computational Methods for Linguists.
+Code and data to support LING 805: Computational Methods for Linguists!
 Far more advanced templates are published by Pavlovia at https://gitlab.pavlovia.org/demos

 ## Requirements: